 If you don't have enough Paid Time Off or Personal Time Off to take a full vacation, try taking a day off here and there for a stay-cation or long weekend.
 It may not seem like much, but taking just a day or two to break out of the 9-to-5 grind can do wonders.

 Make your grocery run as efficient as possible by making a list coordinated to aisles or store sections.
 And if the whole family has to come along, get everyone involved: If you can walk, you can shop.

-By doing the least favorite chore at the beginning of each week, it feels entirely more manageable, not to mention frees me of the burden throughout the rest of my week.
+By doing the least favorite chore at the beginning of each week, it feels entirely more manageable.
 The feeling of work burnout tends to increase as the week moves forward, so by frontloading your work week evenings with your least favorite tasks, you can reserve the more enjoyable work night activities for the end of the week.
-Monday is for laundry, Tuesday is for vacuuming and bills, Wednesday is for dry cleaning, Thursday is for a DVR marathon.
+Monday is for laundry, Tuesday is for vacuuming and bills, Wednesday is for dry cleaning, Thursday is for a "Favorite Series" marathon.
 And so on.